zowe/docs-site/docs/user-guide/zowe-zos-uninstall.md

 1. Stop the Zowe started task which stops all of its microservices.
 See [Stopping Zowe Server started task](stop-zowe-zos.md)

-    After Zowe has been stopped, it's subcomponents will end which include the API Mediation Layer and the Zowe desktop.
+    After Zowe has been stopped, its subcomponents will end which include API Mediation Layer and the Zowe desktop.

-    To make sure that all Zowe subcomponents are ended, you can check either SDSF, DA (Active users) or SDSF, PS (Processes) panel for ZWE* address spaces.
-If there are Zowe zombie processes still running, you need to cancel them either from SDSF, DA panel or from USS command line by the following commands:
+    To make sure that all Zowe subcomponents are ended, you can check either SDSF, DA (Active users) or SDSF, PS (Processes) panel for `ZWE*` address spaces.
+If any Zowe zombie processe is still running, cancel them either from SDSF, DA panel or from USS command line by using the following commands:

     ```
     su
     ps -elf | grep ZWESVUSR | awk '{print $2}' | xargs kill -9
     ```

-2. Delete Zowe PROCLIB member from your system `PROCLIB` data set.
+2. Delete the Zowe PROCLIB member from your system `PROCLIB` data set.

     To do this, you can issue the following TSO DELETE command from the TSO READY prompt or from ISPF option 6: